Haynes Properties, LLC, et al. v. Burley Tobacco Growers Cooperative Association

 11/9/22: 2nd Distribution to Eligible Class Members

 Around 2600 settlement class members were issued and mailed a distribution check of up to $3930 each by the Settlement Administrator in the second week of November 2022.
-It is anticipated that there will be another, final distribution when the Co-op’s dissolution is complete; this will be in 2023 at the earliest.

-Only those eligible for the first distribution were sent a check for this second distribution.
+Only those eligible for the first distribution were sent a check for the second distribution.
+It is anticipated that there will be another, final distribution when the Co-op’s dissolution is complete; this will be in late 2023 at the earliest.
 All the deadlines to apply for eligible class membership have passed; it is too late to qualify for a share in the Co-op’s dissolution.

 Archives